SanikaDhadve15/Sales-Prediction-using-ARIMA-model/README.md

 4.Visualization of forecasts

  Features
--Interactive Plotly visualizations for intuitive EDA -Seasonal decomposition to extract trend, seasonality, and residuals -Statistical tests for stationarity (ADF Test)
+1.Interactive Plotly visualizations for intuitive EDA 2.Seasonal decomposition to extract trend, seasonality, and residuals 3.Statistical tests for stationarity (ADF Test)
--ACF and PACF plots for optimal ARIMA parameter selection -Time series forecasting using statsmodels ARIMA -Matplotlib and Plotly for static and interactive plotting
+4.ACF and PACF plots for optimal ARIMA parameter selection 5.Time series forecasting using statsmodels ARIMA 6.Matplotlib and Plotly for static and interactive plotting

 Understanding ARIMA
 The ARIMA model is widely used for time series forecasting and is defined by three key parameters:
--AR (AutoRegressive): Regression of the variable against its own previous values (lags).
+1.AR (AutoRegressive): Regression of the variable against its own previous values (lags).
--I (Integrated): Differencing of raw observations to make the time series stationary.
+2.I (Integrated): Differencing of raw observations to make the time series stationary.
--MA (Moving Average): Modeling the error term as a linear combination of error terms from the past.
+3.MA (Moving Average): Modeling the error term as a linear combination of error terms from the past.

 The model is written as:
 ARIMA(p, d, q)